SergeyIvanov87/Code-Metric-Visualizer-Platform/common/images/test_aggregator_image/FUNCTIONAL_DESCRIPTION.md

    `xds-protos`.
 2. Extracts only downstream socket `read` events.
 These are bytes sent by the logging container to the aggregator.
-3. Concatenates binary `as_bytes` bodies in trace order, reconstructing the TCP byte stream.
+3. Validates that streamed files contain a single trace ID and a connection-close event, then concatenates read bodies in emitted order to reconstruct the TCP byte stream.
+Buffered traces remain supported for existing diagnostics.
 4. Rejects a body marked `truncated`; incomplete evidence must not be used to calculate test totals.
 The error reports the effective `max_buffered_rx_bytes` value and recommends increasing